Craig Petties: The murder of Mario Stewart

 Mario Stewart (28) cooperated with police after a drug possession arrest, and even recorded a conversation during which Tobias Pride confessed to the 2002 Allen murder.
 As Stewart continued secretly recording the conversation, Pride confessed that Petties ordered his death and even admitted that he stood in Stewart's backyard one night to commit the murder, only backing down because of their friendship.
 In 2005, Broady was assigned to kill Stewart for US$50,000 after Pride refused.
-That March, Demetrius Fields drove Broady Stewart's suburban home on Callaway Hills Drive, where he waited in the garage and fatally shot Stewart with his children inside.
+That March, Demetrius Fields drove Broady to Stewart's suburban home on Callaway Hills Drive, where he waited in the garage and fatally shot Stewart with his children inside.

 The murder of Marcus Turner

 On September 27, 2006, the naked body of Marcus Turner (30) was dumped in a ditch along State Line Road in Olive Branch, Mississippi, just across the border from Memphis.
 Petties had ordered his kidnapping and torture in search of information on Bobby Craft who stole 440 lb of cocaine from the group worth millions of dollars that Craft was in charge of guarding.
 Craft was chased by the Lewis cousins who descended on his house, initiated a shootout, and engaged in a high-speed car chase into Arkansas where Craft was also hunted by Clarence Broady to no avail.
-The group thought Turner knew of Craft's whereabouts and was tortured for three days at different houses around Memphis.
+The group thought Turner knew of Craft's whereabouts, and he was tortured for three days at different houses around Memphis.
 Kidnappers included Broady, the Lewis cousins, Demetrius "Meat" Fields, Marcus "White Boy" Brandon, and Carlos "Lizard" Whitelow.
-Gang members finally believed Turner when he indicated he did not know where Craft was hiding, but he was killed anyway before being dumped in Mississippi.
+Gang members finally believed Turner when he indicated he did not know where Craft was hiding but killed him anyway before dumping his body.

 The murder of Mario McNeil

 In 2007, Mario Lashon McNeil (33) threatened Petties' mother in response to the Turner homicide, so Petties ordered his murder.
 On March 16, McNeil was spotted at Divine Wings & Bar in Hickory Hill at 3279 Kirby Parkway.
-Martin Lewis was contacted and driven to the restaurant, entered the establishment, was told over the phone by Carlos Whitelow what McNeil was wearing, and fatally shot him.
+After being contacted and driven to the restaurant, Martin Lewis entered the establishment and fatally shot McNeil after Carlos Whitelow told him over the phone what McNeil was wearing.